AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 	 end T2;
       end T2;

-Destructors are implicitely called in sequence - the parent destructor is always called after it child.
+Destructors are implicitely called in sequence - the parent destructor is always called after its child.

 A special constructor, a copy constructor, can be identified with the "Copy" aspect.
 It's called upon the copy of an object (for example, an assignment).
 It can also be called explicitely, and needs to call parent constructors.
 It needs to be a constructor with